Asthma Image

 What is truly reassuring?

-Important Lifestyle Measures for Asthma Control
+Key Lifestyle Management for Asthma Control

 • Avoid Triggers:

-• Healthy Diet and Nutrition:
+• Eat a Healthy Diet and Nutrition:

 • Exercise with Care

-• Emotional and Mental Well-being
+• Emotional and Mental Health

 • Have a Healthy Weight